2025 Oahu Guide: Experience Oahu Like A Local

 Worldwide Walls in Kakaʻako

-if you want to experience art out in the wild instead of in a museum, a walk through Kakaʻako might be just what you need. many renowned artists come through every year for worldwide walls (formerly known as pow! wow!) to create murals all across Kakaʻako. take a walk around to appreciate the beauty in a formerly industrial-only area.
+If you want to experience art out in the wild instead of in a museum, a walk through Kakaʻako might be just what you need. many renowned artists come through every year for Worldwide Walls to create murals all across Kakaʻako and Palama.

 Honolulu Museum of Art